harningle/StataEditor/docs/using.md

 Below are the keyboard shortcuts and code snippets that come with this plugin.
+At the bottom there is a video [demo](#video-demo).

 ## Keyboard shortcuts